Frequently Asked Questionss

 How does this project relate to the flood study being conducted for Deadmans Run?

-The U.S. Army Corps of Engineers (USACE), in cooperation with the Lower Platte South Natural Resources District and the City of Lincoln are nearing the end of a feasibility study to evaluate and address flooding problems along this tributary to Salt Creek.
-The study is looking at ways to reduce the flood risk along Deadmans Run, a 6-mile-long stream that runs through the study area.
-The study is primarily focused on the area between Cornhusker and 48th.
-The recommended alternative at this time is channel and bridge improvements, a detention basin to hold water and a concrete flume under the railroad to improve conveyance.
-In 2018, the USACE's Deadmans Run Study will be in the public review stage, including a public open house, after which a final report will be completed.
-Proposed next steps include project design, which could begin as early as start Fall 2018.
-Since this stretch of Deadmans Run travels through the 33rd Street and Cornhusker Highway area, the project will be in coordination with the USACE to make sure that any transportation system improvements are compatible with the findings from the flood study.
+The U.S. Army Corps of Engineers (USACE), in cooperation with the Lower Platte South Natural Resources District and the City of Lincoln, have completed a feasibility study to evaluate and address flooding problems along Deadmans Run, a 6-mile long tributary to Salt Creek that runs through the study area.
+The study looked at ways to reduce the flood risk along Deadmans Run.
+The study was primarily focused on the area between Cornhusker Highway and N. 48th Street.
+The preferred alternatives included channel and bridge improvements, a detention basin to hold excess water and a concrete flume under the railroad to improve the flow of water.
+Projects resulting from the study are currently being designed, with construction planned for 2020.
+Since this stretch of Deadmans Run travels through the N. 33rd Street and Cornhusker Highway area, the project will be in coordination with the USACE to make sure that any transportation system improvements are compatible with the findings from the flood study.

 How does this project relate to the Antelope Valley project?
 Is this an extension or Phase 2 of that project?

 Although the project is adjacent to Antelope Valley, it’s not an extension of that project.
-As part of this Planning phase, the project team will make sure what is constructed will work with current infrastructure and take into consideration potential future transportation improvements that are identified in the Long Range Transportation Plan.
+As part of the Planning phase, the project team considered current infrastructure and potential future transportation improvements identified in the Long Range Transportation Plan when developing the Subarea Plan.

 What is the City of Lincoln’s role in this project?

-Staff from the City of Lincoln Engineering Services provide administrative and technical support for RTSD projects.
-Roger Figard serves as the Executive Director for the RTSD and Kris Humphrey with Engineering Services at the City of Lincoln serves as the RTSD Project Manager for this study.
-The City Planning Department is overseeing the planning phase of the project.
+Staff from the City of Lincoln Department of Transportation and Utilities provide administrative and technical support for RTSD projects.
+Roger Figard serves as the Executive Director for the RTSD and Kris Humphrey with the City of Lincoln serves as the RTSD Project Manager for the transportation improvements as well as the Deadmans Run projects.
+The City Planning Department oversaw the Planning phase of the project.